untypedjay/tech-to-go/dotnet/architecture.md

 # .NET Standard

-The API specification implemented by the Base Class Library of a .NET implementation.
+The API specification is implemented by library of a .NET implementation.

 ![](images/Screenshot_2020-11-07_at_22.42.03.png)